 Barney is a foster carer and he and his wife currently have four teenage boys living with them, one of which is adopted.
 Barney and his wife specialise in fostering children with disabilities.
 They have two dogs (Spaniels), three cats and a turtle, they live in a small village outside of Melton Mowbray.

 - Consultant Psychiatrist (Leicestershire Partnership NHS Trust)

 Mohammed Abbas is a Consultant Psychiatrist at Leicestershire Partnership NHS Trust and Hon.
-Associate Professor, Department of Health Sciences at University of Leicester.
+Associate Professor, Department of Population Health Sciences at University of Leicester.
 He has a number of research interests.
-He co-authored a theory on the evolutionary origin Schizophrenia (Abed and Abbas, 2011 & Abed and Abbas, 2014) and led the development of a new model of psychiatric case formulation (Abbas et al, 2012).
+He co-authored a theory on the evolutionary origin Schizophrenia (Abed and Abbas, 2011 and Abed and Abbas, 2014) and led the development of a new model of psychiatric case formulation (Abbas et al, 2012).
 However, his main research interest is suicide and specifically the motives of the behaviour.
 He is the first author of a paper which developed a new scale of these motives.
 He is the lead of Iraqi National Study of Suicide in collaboration with Professor Louis Appleby.

 Dr Saydia Razak

 Trust Wide Learning from Death and Suicide Reduction Lead at Leicestershire Partnership Trust (LPT)